valory-xyz/brand-and-press-kit-agents-unleashed/README.md

 ### Key information
 #### Introduction
-* Context: Olas is the network for generating & co-owning autonomous agent economies, based on cutting-edge decentralized autonomous agent technology.
+* Context: Olas is Crypto's ocean of services.
+One single network for all the stuff that makes crypto work.
+Coordinated by the OLAS token and built on cutting edge, autonomous agent technology.Olas is the network for generating & co-owning autonomous agent economies, based on cutting-edge decentralized autonomous agent technology.
-* Mission: Established in 2021, Olas' mission is to enable anyone to generate swarms of autonomous agents and grow them into entire economies, coordinated by the OLAS token.
 * Background: Olas consists of the composable [Olas Stack](https://olas.network/build) for developing on Olas and the [Olas Protocol](protocol.olas.network) incentivizing their creation and decentralized operation.
 Together this architecture works to grow code and capital in tandem via novel mechanisms including [Bonding](https://olas.network/blog/code-capital-attracting-capital-via-bonding), [Developer Rewards](https://olas.network/blog/code-capital-attracting-code-via-developer-rewards), [Triple Lock](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/content/aips/core-aip-triple-lock.md), and [Olas Staking using Proof of Active Agent (PoAA)](https://staking.olas.network/).
 Olas has already given rise to a growing ocean of services, including [Olas Predict](https://olas.network/services/prediction-agents), agents that are predicting the future and leading the charge of Olas agents [taking over Gnosis Chain and beyond](https://dune.com/adrian0x/autonolas-ecosystem-activity).
 Since 'Olas' means 'waves' in Spanish, it is sometimes referred to as the 'ocean of services' 🌊.
 * Crypto x AI: Olas is perfect for combining crypto and AI, since autonomous services built using Olas can run complex logic in a decentralized manner, interacting with on- and off-chain data autonomously and continuously.
 For novel use cases check out [olas.network](https://olas.network/).